Controls

 Captcha

-The captcha control can be placed on a form in order to protect a form from automated form fillers.
+The Captcha control can be placed on a form in order to protect a form from automated form fillers.
 It simply requires a user to check the box before submitting the form.
 Users deemed as suspicious may have to perform aditional captcha tests.

 This control has the following additional properties: